 ACDI/VOCA facilitates economic growth and poverty reduction by working through market systems.
 This approach drives wealth creation while ensuring that benefits reach down the supply chain to small-scale producers and other poor economic actors.
 Furthermore, ACDI/VOCA has in recent years been instrumental in formulating best practices and standards for market-system approaches and in helping the international development community adopt them.

-We examine an entire market system in order to identify and address both constraints to growth and opportunities to increase competitiveness.
-We implement enterprise development projects that engage at critical leverage points where catalytic change can be triggered.
+They examine an entire market system in order to identify and address both constraints to growth and opportunities to increase competitiveness.
+They implement enterprise development projects that engage at critical leverage points where catalytic change can be triggered.
 Focusing not only on the value chain actors themselves, but also business support services, policymakers and end-market buyers and consumers, ACDI/VOCA builds the capacity of the whole market system to respond to shifting demand.

 ACDI/VOCA helps to expand financial services to small enterprises and rural households.
-We identify and support critical changes that facilitate access by reducing the cost and increasing the efficiency of financial intermediation with farmers, micro and small enterprises and rural residents.
+They identify and support critical changes that facilitate access by reducing the cost and increasing the efficiency of financial intermediation with farmers, micro and small enterprises and rural residents.

 Where is ACDI/VOCA